How To Increase Dog Appetite

 Medication Side Effects

-Often, dogs may be experiencing behavioral changes and reduced appetite due to a medicinal side effect.
-If your dog has recently started some medication, try to read up on its side effects!
-Certain medicines have side effects that cause a loss of appetite.
+Sometimes dogs can experience behavioral changes and reduced appetite due to the side effects of medication.
+If your dog has recently started taking medication, it’s important to read up on its potential side effects.
+Some medicines can cause a loss of appetite or other behavioral problems.

-If you are concerned regarding such medication, then speak to your vet regarding alternatives.
-A vet can help replace your prescription with something that does not reduce their food intake or cause behavioral problems either.
+If you are concerned about the medication your dog is taking, talk to your vet about alternatives.
+They can help replace your prescription with something that does not reduce your dog’s food intake or cause behavioral issues.

 Trauma